-Binge drinking isn’t a thing for peeps in the blue zones.
+Binge drinking isn’t a thing for peeps in the Blue Zones.
 They also drink for pleasure and taste, not to escape or avoid.

-However Australians are also known for being heavy drinkers, and our intake of alcohol is often well outside the recommended guidelines.
+However, Australians are also known for being heavy drinkers, and our intake of alcohol is often well outside the recommended guidelines.
 We celebrate feats of alcohol consumption and binge drinking is considered by many as a normal rite of passage, and acceptable weekend behaviour.
 This reflects our unhealthy ‘relationship’ with alcohol.

-The blue zones research tells us that alcohol itself is not the enemy, but for longevity and health, we need to redefine our relationship with alcohol to one that is based on appreciating taste, flavour and celebrating the company of friends and family.
+The Blue Zones research tells us that alcohol itself is not the enemy, but for longevity and health, we need to redefine our relationship with alcohol to one that is based on appreciating taste, flavour and celebrating the company of friends and family.

-Faith Based Community
+Faith Based Community (belong)

-Most blue zoners have faith of a spiritual or religious variety.
+Most Blue Zoners have faith of a spiritual or religious variety.